To "T" or Not to "T" that is the Question for Professional Athletes

-The health concerns are simple, there are those using optimal testosterone replacement and those who are abusing it.
+The health concerns are simple.
+There are those using optimal testosterone replacement and those who are abusing it.
 Remember all those professional wrestlers from the 1980s and 1990s, who are no longer with us?
 Who died young?
-They were using insane amounts steroids, far above optimal amounts.
+They were using insane amounts of steroids, far above optimal amounts.
 They paid the price when they hit their midlife.
-Another sour note, remember the bodybuilder Rich Piana?
+Another sour note -- remember the bodybuilder Rich Piana?
 He died in his mid-40s after admitting he abused steroids at astronomically high doses for 25 years and was willing to take the risk.

 You can't force people to use injectable hormone therapy to be equal and this is what is starting to happen: It's getting to the point where if you do not use performance-enhancing drugs, you won't be equal to your peers, and this is exactly why many sports are mandating blood testing to see if their athletes have exorbitant levels of growth hormone or testosterone in their body.

 Should we deny people injectable testosterone who genuinely need the therapy?
-No of course not.
-But these types of therapies should not be used for an unfair advantage and they are currently being used so.
-Some athletes are claiming they had a deficiency in testosterone, but in reality did not based on their blood work, and thus are using Testosterone therapy as a ruse to outperform their counterparts.
+No, of course not.
+But these types of therapies should not be used for an unfair advantage and they are currently being used as such.
+Some athletes are claiming they had a deficiency in testosterone, but in reality did not, based on their blood work, and thus are using Testosterone therapy as a ruse to outperform their counterparts.
 If we are going to allow people to have this unfair advantage, then we should divide up sports by leagues that use hormone replacement therapy and those that don't.
 The ones that don't should have their blood tested regularly to see if abnormal use is going on.
-For leagues which allow testosterone therapy, well then those players are taking a risk to their long term health if they decided to abuse these legitimate therapies at higher than prescribed doses.
+For leagues which allow testosterone therapy, those players are taking a risk to their long-term health if they decide to abuse these legitimate therapies at higher than prescribed doses.
 Now you can see why this is a problem.
-Optimal usage has been argued by doctors as being safe and effective, but no doctor would ever argue that high doses of these hormones are good for long term health.
+Optimal usage has been argued by doctors as being safe and effective, but no doctor would ever argue that high doses of these hormones are good for long-term health.
 How would we control athletes from not abusing these safe drugs?

 What Makes Greatness in Sports: Focus Not Needles

-We should measure greatness in needless sports like the long grueling process of long hard work in the weight room, cardiovascular training, diet, study and ever-rising mental will power.
-It is all aspects of training, dedication, perseverance, obsession with overcoming the obstacles in the mind --such as when the body says no, the mind must say yes -- which defines greatness.
-It is sacrifice and spirit that wins the day, or at least that is how it was for generations before the advent of TRT - testosterone replacement therapy.
+We should measure greatness in sports like the long, grueling process of long, hard work in the weight room, cardiovascular training, diet, study and ever-rising mental will power.
+It is all aspects of training, dedication, perseverance, obsession with overcoming the obstacles in the mind -- such as when the body says no, the mind must say yes -- which defines greatness.
+It is sacrifice and spirit that wins the day, or at least that is how it was for generations before the advent of TRT -- testosterone replacement therapy.